 Once you find creators who consistently deliver results, invest in the relationship:

-Content Rewards solved the biggest problems I faced with other performance-based platforms.
+Content Rewards solved the biggest problems content creators face with other performance-based platforms.
 The transparency is unmatched, you know exactly what you'll earn per thousand views before you even create content.

 The clipping industry is perfect for performance-based marketing because short-form content is designed to go viral.
 Content Rewards understands this better than anyone and has built their entire platform around maximizing creator earnings from high-performing clips.